libretro/docs/docs/guides/generating-retroarch-logs.md

 ### Generating Logs in OS X
 1. Open a console window with the OS X "Terminal" app.
-2. Navigate to the RetroArch folder using the `cd` command.
+2. Navigate to the RetroArch.app folder using the `cd` command.
+3. Inside the RetroArch.app folder, navigate to the Contents/MacOS filter.
-3. Start RetroArch in 'verbose' mode with this command:<br />
+4. Start RetroArch in 'verbose' mode with this command:<br />
- `retroarch -v --log-file ~/retroarch.log` or `retroarch -v >> ~/retroarch.log 2>&1`
+ `./RetroArch -v --log-file ~/retroarch.log` or `./RetroArch -v >> ~/retroarch.log 2>&1`
-4. Once you exit RetroArch, a file called `retroarch.log` should be stored in your home directory.
+5. Once you exit RetroArch, a file called `retroarch.log` should be stored in your home directory.

 ### Generating Logs in Android
 There is a range of variation in the logging systems available to Android device depending on the combination of hardware and operating system in use.
 There are two general approaches to generating logs in Android: tethering to a PC via a USB cable or using a `logcat` app.